Best Inexpensive Dog Food (budget picks)

 There's plenty of cheaper foods with great ingredients out there.
 On the same token, there are a number of overpriced formulas stuffed with fillers and byproducts.

-With a market filled with false claims and buzzwords, this isn't always an easy task.
-However, with a little bit of extra effort, finding an affordable formula that's healthy is possible.
+With a market filled with brands, false claims and buzzwords, this isn't always an easy task.
+However, with a little bit of extra effort, finding a formula at an affordable price that's healthy is possible.
 Here are some great options to get you started.

 5 of the Best Budget Dry Dog Foods